lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 New packages must be added to the `LSST organization on GitHub`_ and access must be granted to appropriate teams.
 For DM-written code, these include "Data Management" and "Overlords."
-For third-party code, use the "DM Externals" and "Overlords" (but *not* "Data Management") teams.
+In case of science pipelines software, we may need to include third-party code, in this case use the "DM Externals" and "Overlords" (but *not* "Data Management") teams.

 The new package must be added to the `etc/repos.yaml file in the lsst/repos repository`_ along with its corresponding GitHub URL.
 This file is governed by